mesakimball/rendezvous-app/_TODO.md

 ## Mountain of the Lord blurb

 - [ ] Get copy from President Hyatt
-- [ ] Get UI from Flowbyte, Daisy, or Wind
+- [x] Get UI from Flowbyte, Daisy, or Wind

 ## Registration CTA **priority**

 - [ ] Create copy about registration, summary of what it entails, and who does it
-- [ ] Get UI from Flowbyte, Daisy, or Wind
+- [x] Get UI from Flowbyte, Daisy, or Wind
-- [ ] Scaffold links with "under construction" pages for /registration and /my-role
+- [x] Scaffold links with "under construction" pages for /registration and /my-role

 ## Registration UI **priority**

-- [ ] "/register"
+- [x] "/register"
-- [ ] Hero w/ title and/or minimal copy about registration
+- [x] Hero w/ title and/or minimal copy about registration
 - [ ] Registration form
 - [ ] Loading state after clicking submit
-- [ ] Scaffold empty API for submission that redirects to "/register/success"
+- [x] Scaffold empty API for submission that redirects to "/register/success"
 - [ ] "/register/success" full-screen page with link back to "/"

 ## Registration API **priority**

-- # TECHDEBT comment to add validation at some point
 - [ ] Init Neon DB
 - [ ] Registration schema
 - [ ] Save form data to DB